isabellelwang/CSC120-A6/reflection.md

 - What are your initial impressions of how `Inheritance` affects your programming?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+I find Inheritance a lot more efficient and concise.
+For example, I didn't have to add new attributes into the subclasses that overlap with Building, and instead called on super().
+I also think it makes programming a lot more organized and clearer, because the code is neatly sorted into different classes.

+What worked was calling on the super class constructor for each subclass and then initializing the specific attributes of each subclass after.
+I also think the program is able to work well without crashing or freezing.
+I was also able to use the Java documentation to guide me along using a Hashtable.
+I found it confusing to print out the individual keys and values of the Hashtable, but when I was working with Dani Justo, I learned about the toString() method which printed out the title of the book and the checkout status.
+One advice I would give someone in the future is to use the Java documentation when coding, because it has been really helpful with constructing a Hashtable for the Library class for me.